 California is a center of technology, entertainment, innovation and businesses that are changing the world.
 Some of the biggest brand names have started their business in California — from Dollar Shave Club and Snapchat to the big tech giants such as Facebook, Apple and Google.
 California is at the forefront of technology, and is brimming with top employee talent and beautiful locations to live.
 If you’re inspired to start your own business in California, one of the best ways to do so is by forming an LLC.
 Limited Liability Companies (LLCs) are a business entity designed for startups, and small- and medium-sized businesses.

 LLCs are simple and inexpensive to set up in California.
 They provide you with many of the protections and advantages of larger corporations without all the rules, regulations and compliance issues common to other types of California business entities.
 First, let's understand the advantages of forming an LLC in California:

 LLCs in California have many benefits...

 Your California LLC must have a designated business address.
 That could be your home address (if you’re running the company from your residence) or where your office is located.
 You can’t use a PO Box, the address must be a physical street address.

-Every California LLC must have a registered agent.
-For your LLC, that could be you or the same person as the managing director or owner.
-The registered agent in California is simply the person who receives official legal and tax correspondence and has responsibility for filing reports with the California Secretary of State.
+Every California LLC must have a "registered agent".
+That could be you, the managing director, owner or a dedicated registered agent service.
+The registered agent in California is someone who receives official legal and tax correspondence and has responsibility for filing reports with the California Secretary of State.